winne27/mysqlBaR/README.md

 #Description
-This are some Perl scripts for handle mysql backup and point-in-time-recovery
+Some Perl scripts for handle mysql backup and point-in-time-recovery

 #Prerequisites